 What does Huawei offer?

 Huawei’s main source of revenue is its telecommunications equipment.
-Around the world, much of the equipment and technology that powers cellular networks was created by Huawei.
+Around the world, Huawei creates much of the equipment and technology that powers cellular networks.

 Read also: 5 things we want to see from Huawei in 2021